john-science/john-science.github.io/_posts/2016-05-19-river-songs-timeline.md

 After watching them all again, I don't think the last episode really needs to be on the list.
 The second-to-last episode is really the conclusion of the River story arc.
 And the last episode only *kind of* has her in it anyway.
 So I marked it as optional.

 In the end, I really enjoyed watching the episodes in this order.
-It added an extra dimension to the them and gave a little depth to the characters.
+It added an extra dimension to the them and added some depth to the characters.
 This was a marvelous experiment.
 I'm glad I did it.
 And I'm glad I did it with my best friend.